lambrospetrou/lambrospetrou.github.io/src/_posts/2022-01-20-serverless-platforms-2022.md

 I haven't used Fly.io a lot but I do like its approach and based on the feedback from others I definitely plan to give it a go with one of my side projects.

-Fun fact: While writing this post, [Fly.io announced free 3GB Postgres or persisted volumes](https://twitter.com/flydotio/status/1484278935726788608) in the free tier 🥳
+Fun fact: While writing this post, [Fly.io announced3GB Postgres or persisted volumes](https://twitter.com/flydotio/status/1484278935726788608) in the free tier 🥳

 ## Conclusion